2026 Plays in Progress

 • Patrick Tolden (he/him)

-Cedric
+Cedric Ross

-• Tessa "Cricket" James (they them)
+• Tessa "Cricket" James (they/them)

-Lauren
+Lauren James

 • Tim Takechi (he/him)

-Martin
+Martin Lee

 You may have previously seen Tim in “Through the Window…(& Into the Cabin)” two summers ago.
 His previous theatre credits include “Miss Holmes” and “Miss Holmes Returns” at Centerstage Theatre, “She-Devil of the China Seas” at Pork Filled Productions, “A Christmas Carol…more or less” at Lakewood Playhouse, “Handle with Care” at Burien Actor’s Theatre, “The White Snake” at ReAct Theatre, and “Snow Falling on Cedars” at Bainbridge Performing Arts.
 Much love goes out to Karina.